Fostex B-16

 Fostex B-16 Multitrack Tape Recorder

-Upon the release of the Fostex B-16 Multitrack Tape Recorder, it provided smaller project studios with a 16 track tape machine that offered performance and value for the very first time.
+Upon the release of the Fostex B-16 Multitrack Tape Recorder, it provided smaller project studios with a 16-track tape machine that offered performance and value for the very first time.

-In the early 1980s Fostex had great success with their 8 Track reel to reel recorders, primarily with well heeled home musicians and smaller project studios.
-On the back of that success they developed the revolutionary Fostex B-16, a 16 track recorder that totally changed the game on it’s arrival.
-The Fostex B-16 was a 16 track reel to reel multitrack recorder that used 1/2″ tape, which had not been done prior as most machines up to that time used the 1″ tape format.
+In the early 1980s Fostex had great success with their 8 Track reel to reel recorders, primarily with well-heeled home musicians and smaller project studios.
+On the back of that success, they developed the revolutionary Fostex B-16, a 16-track recorder that totally changed the game on its arrival.
+The Fostex B-16 was a 16-track reel to reel multitrack recorder that used 1/2″ tape, which had not been done prior as most machines up to that time used the 1″ tape format.
 This fact alone made the prospects of 16 track recording significantly more affordable.
 The price of entry was US$5,900, which was a lot of money back in the mid 1980s, but in light of what machines that came before it cost, it was something of a bargain.

 The Fostex B-16 was a two head machine that used a combined record/playback head, this was in part the reason for the price.
 There were two other models available that cost more, the Fostex B-16DM (Independent Monitor Model) was a three head model for around US$9,600, and the Fostex B-16D, a Direct Drive Motor version which is very rare and hard to find that cost US$6,800.
 The two head model is what most people are familiar with.
 Cramming 16 tracks onto 1/2″ tape is not easy, each track is half the width of the tracks on a Cassette, so making this machine sound as good as it did was quite amazing.
 Separation between tracks was around 55dB which is impressive given the track width, and with the built in Dolby C noise reduction, noise floor was around 80dB (Weighted).
 The fact it ran at 15 ips helped the Fostex B-16 to manage a very respectable 40Hz-18kHz frequency response.

 Unlike professional machines of the time, the semi-professional Fostex B-16 did not have balanced XLR inputs/outputs.
-Instead it featured unbalanced RCA inputs/outputs running at -10dB, which dictated the use of a semi-professional mixing desk too.
+Instead, it featured unbalanced RCA inputs/outputs running at -10dB, which dictated the use of a semi-professional mixing desk too.
 This however did not stop the Fostex B-16 being used in project studios the world over, in fact many studios used the Fostex B-16 as something of a stepping stone to go from an old 8 track (which is what the better project studios were using at the time) to fully fledged professional studio with 16 tracks available…next step was a used Studer 24 track!
-The mid 1980s was a great time for Fostex, they were a real innovator and the B-16 is clear proof of that.
+The mid 1980s was a great time for Fostex, they were a real innovator, and the B-16 is clear proof of that.

 The Fostex B-16 is the most compact sixteen track recorder ever made.
 Small enough to use in any application.
 Light enough for one man to carry.
 And affordable for a working musician to own and use.
-It’s development and the outstanding audio quality were made possible by advances in several basic component technologies, all skillfully employed by Fostex engineers.
+It’s development and the outstanding audio quality were made possible by advances in several basic component technologies, all skilfully employed by Fostex engineers.

 Fostex, the people